lange-am/OCSVM_PLUS/README.md

 `python setup.py build_ext --inplace`

-After that, you can import the library from python:
+After that, you can import the library from Python:

 `>>> import ocsvm_plus`